OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

-The Resilient Schools Program supports public school districts serving vulnerable populations in designing long-term ecological, economic and bio-cultural resilience into their curricula, campus and community.
+The Resilient Schools Program supports schools and school districts in designing long-term ecological, economic and bio-cultural resilience into their curricula, campus and community.
 We believe in the power of educational institutions – incubators of the next generation of leaders and systems designers – to serve as community hubs for ecological literacy, intergenerational engagement and cross-sectoral collaboration of interdependent stakeholders co-designing their own thriving community in the context of climate disruption.

 Resilient schools are where education, communities and ecosystems thrive.
 Imagine your local public school as a model of sustainability that cultivates resilience-thinking across the community through living learnscapes deeply integrated with rigorous curricula.
 Efficient, renewable energy sources; hydrologically literate water management; school garden and local farm meals made from scratch in the cafeteria; zero-waste; and low carbon emission transportation.
 And students are the designers and operators of all of the systems!
 Schools can achieve these goals through community organizing: we gather stakeholders of your community together to engage in democratic decision–making, creative fundraising and participatory systems design to meet the academic, economic and climate needs of a resilient community for generations to come.